Select your base

 You can cruise on a canal holiday on the North and South Oxford Canals, from our canal boat hire base in Oxfordshire and canal boat hire base in Warwickshire.

-Black Prince Canal Holiday Guides
+Black Prince Canal Guides

-Below are links to a few of our other specific canal waterways guides to help inspire you on your next canal holiday:
+Below are links to a few of our other canal specific guides and canal maps to help inspire you on your next canal holiday: